 13. How to Draw a Diamond

-I love how simple this picture breaks down the steps it takes to drawing a diamond.
+I love how simple this picture breaks down the steps it takes to draw a diamond.
 It’s actually a lot easier than the final step looks.
 Simple draw one line at a time, and you’ll have a stunning diamond.

 14. How to Draw a Bunny

 I love drawing animals, so I find this bunny tutorial to be very helpful.
 When following this tutorial, you’ll have your very own bunny drawing in no time.
 I love how simple this step-by-step tutorial is.

 15. Line Drawings